Skip to content

 Ban on Engineered Stone: Protecting Workers’ Health

-Work Health and Safety Ministers have unanimously agreed to amend the model work health and safety (WHS) laws, implementing a ban on engineered stone, effective 1 July, 2024.
+Work Health and Safety Ministers unanimously agreed to amend the model work health and safety (WHS) laws, implementing a ban on engineered stone, effective 1 July, 2024.

 The ban on engineered stone is effective 1 July, 2024.